AhmedSaidazabe/Social-Media-Advertising-Dashboard/README.md

 ## 📁 Project Overview

-This report aims to evaluate the effectiveness of social media ad campaigns across different platforms using performance metrics such as CTR, CPC, CPI, conversion rate, and engagement rate.
+This report evaluates the effectiveness of social media ad campaigns across different platforms using metrics such as CTR, CPC, CPI, conversion rate, and engagement rate.

 Key tasks:
 - Data cleaning and transformation via **Power Query**